 Doing push-ups has several benefits for building muscle and overall fitness, including:

 - Strengthen your upper body muscles: Push-ups primarily target your pectorals, triceps, and shoulders, as well as the stabilizing muscles of your back and core.
-Doing them every day can help firm and tone these areas.
+Performing them daily can help firm and tone these areas.

 - Improve your functional strength: This exercise uses the natural movements of the human body, so it helps improve coordination and balance in everyday life.

-- Facilitate joint mobility: By mobilizing different parts of the body in a single movement, push-ups are also a great way to prevent many injuries related to poor joint mobility.
+- Facilitate joint mobility: By mobilizing different parts of the body in a single movement, push-ups are also an excellent way to prevent many injuries related to poor joint mobility.

-- Maintain a good level of strength: Push-ups also improve your overall strength, especially in the upper body since they mainly use the upper muscles.
-Daily training therefore helps to maintain this level of strength.
+- Maintain a good level of strength: Push-ups also improve your overall strength, especially in your upper body since they mainly use the upper muscles.
+Daily training helps maintain this level of strength.

 - Good general physical condition: Performing push-ups daily helps maintain good physical condition by engaging the cardiovascular system while performing the exercise.